4W4I5/Semester-6-Notes/Ethical Hacking/Finals Prep/Finals Prep Notes.md

     - Human-Based:
         - Impersonation/Reverse Social Engineering: Pretending to be someone else to gain information.
 	        - Honey Traps
-	        - Baiting
+		    - Baiting: Offering something enticing to get information or infect a system.
-	        - Quid Pro Quo
+		    - Quid Pro Quo: Offering a service in exchange for information.
 	        - Elicitation
         - Eavesdropping: Listening to private conversations to gather information.
         - Shoulder Surfing: Observing someone entering confidential information.